kimoror/BookShelf-Course-Work/README.md

 # BookShelf
 This is a cource work on Java Templates Subject.
-Second cource mirea.
+Second cource MIREA-university.